 Cargo bikes are designed for just that: cargo.
 So how much can a cargo bike hold?
 The answer obviously depends on the type of cargo bike but if you see something you like and seems to fit your needs, toss it out there.
 How many bags of groceries?
 Have you ever tried to fit a TV into it?
 What about wood?

 How safe do you feel on it?

 We’ll answer this and say a cargo bike is no less safe than a regular bike.
 They do take some getting used to but safety is not an issue.
 But it’s always good to ask.
-Some may prefer a regular bike because it’s more manoeuvreable while others may feel safer with the heftiness and size of the cargo bike.
-To each his own!
+Some may prefer a regular bike because it’s more maneuverable while others may feel safer with the heftiness and size of the cargo bike.
+To each their own!

 Does it take a lot of effort to push it around?

 Of course, the answer to this is dependent on the fitness of the rider.
 But if you see someone of your fitness level (or less fit than you!) pedaling around, this is a good question to ask to gauge how hard you might find it.
 Personally, we don’t find it much harder than a regular bike and as long as you understand how to shift gears you should be just fine.
 But others may have a different opinion.